Aeres-u99/CodingLevels/CodingLevels.md

   * Reverse a number -- Done
   * Find the sum of digits of a number -- Done
   * Check if a number is a palindrome -- Done
-  * Find the greatest common divisor (GCD) of two numbers
+  * Find the greatest common divisor (GCD) of two numbers -- Done
 ### Level 3: Arrays & Slices (21-30)
   * Find the largest element in an array -- Done
   * Find the second largest element in an array -- Done